 Azure skies and pleasant weather make summer the best time to visit Chamba.
 The temperature from March to June hovers between 14 °C and 30°C, making Chamba a traveler's delight.
 If you want a respite from the scorching summer heat, plan a trip to Chamba in the summer months.
 Also, Sui Mata Festival is celebrated in summer, a fifteen-day festival of local customs and traditions.
 For snow lovers, October to February is the best time to visit Chamba to enjoy chilly winds.
 The winter temperature in Chamba drops to sub-zero, especially in December and January.
 As a result, Chamba becomes a winter wonderland, which allows you to enjoy snow fights, skiing, and snowboarding.

 If you love rain, visit Chamba from July to September.
 You can enjoy the occasional showers that leave lush greenery behind.
 This charming town is filled with a romantic aura, inviting honeymoon couples to enjoy quality time.
 Minjar Fair and Bharmour Jatra Festival are also celebrated during this time, which gives you a wonderful spectacle of Himachali culture.

 Places to Visit in Chamba

 Known for its abundant natural beauty and magnificent temples, there are a lot of places to visit in Chamba on your trip.
-Dating back to the 5thto 19thcentury AD, there are stone temples displaying the Shikara style of architecture.
+Dating back to the 5th to 19th century AD, the stone temples of Chamba display the Shikara style of architecture.
 If you love admiring the architecture, visit the temples in Chamba to witness exquisite carvings of gods and goddesses on temple walls.

 Some of the most famous temples in Chamba are –